Remember the 1983 US invasion of Grenada aka “Operation Urgent Fury”?

 - Like Grenada, Serbia is completely surrounded by the Hegemony.

 - Serbs (and I am referring to the people, not their leaders) are probably the most pro-Russian and even pro-Putin people on the planet.

 - The Hegemony can constantly engage in provocations (say in Bosnia or Kosovo) to humiliate the Serbian people over and over again and provoke them to take action and then get a pretext to strike (For example, Ursula von der Lugen already made direct threats against Serbia).

-- While the Serbian military is much more capable that the tiny Grenadian security forces, compared to NATO it simply is no match, especially if, like the last time around, the Hegemony chooses to use missile and bomb strikes and does not put “boots on the ground”.
+- While the Serbian military is much more capable than the tiny Grenadian security forces, compared to NATO it simply is no match, especially if, like the last time around, the Hegemony chooses to use missile and bomb strikes and does not put “boots on the ground”.

-- In Russia Serbs are often perceived as the only true friends of Russia.
+- In Russia, Serbs are often perceived as the only true friends of Russia.

 - Russia still does not have the means to protect Serbia though this might change in the future (more about that below) so now is the time to act.

 - Serbia is an Orthodox country and the Serbian nation is composed of those whom neither the Latins nor the Ottomans could force into converting to Latin Christianity or Islam.
-Just for that they are hated by the western ruling elites (not to mention the Croats and Bosnian Muslims).
+Just for that they are hated by the Western ruling elites (not to mention the Croats and Bosnian Muslims).

-- While this is rarely admitted in the West, in spire of the absolutely terrible correlation of forces the Serbs basically fought the US/NATO into a draw in Bosnia and they are still unwilling to give up on Kosovo (I am talking about the people here, not Serbian politicians.
+- While this is rarely admitted in the West, in spite of the absolutely terrible correlation of forces the Serbs basically fought the US/NATO into a draw in Bosnia and they are still unwilling to give up on Kosovo (I am talking about the people here, not Serbian politicians.